SummaryRead the full fact sheet

 Treatment for head lice

-The two preferred treatment options available for initially treating head lice are the ‘conditioner and comb’ method and the use of an insecticide.
+The 2 preferred treatment options available for initially treating head lice are the ‘conditioner and comb’ method, and the use of an insecticide.

 Using insecticide products

-Any head lice treatment product you choose should carry an Australian Registered or Listed number.
+Any head lice treatment product you choose should carry an Australian Registered (AUST R) or on the outer packaging.
+These numbers show that the product is accepted by the Therapeutic Goods Administration for supply in Australia.

-If you use lotions, apply the product to dry hair.
-For shampoos, wet the hair, but use the least amount of water possible.
+If you use a lotion, apply the product to dry hair.
+For shampoo products, wet the hair, but use as little water as possible.

 Head lice live in the hair and go to the scalp to feed.
 Therefore, head lice products must be applied to all parts of the hair.

-Care should be taken when using these products:
+Care should be taken when using head lice treatment products:

 - in children less than 12 months old

-- in people who have allergies, open wounds on the scalp, or asthma.
+- in people who have , open wounds on the scalp, or .

 All products can cause reactions.
 If you are unsure, check with your pharmacist or doctor.

-No topical insecticide treatment kills 100 per cent of the eggs, so treatment must involve two applications, seven days apart.
+No topical insecticide treatment kills 100% of the eggs, so treatment must involve 2 applications, 7 days apart.
+(This kills the lice that hatched from the eggs that didn’t die the first time around.)

 If you choose not to use an insecticide, the comb and conditioner method described above can be used every second day until no live lice have been found for 10 days.